Rule 34 Paheal

 We’ll decode CPLR Rule 3120, compare it with its federal counterpart, and offer style tips to draft discovery documents that are both effective and professional.

-What is New York Rule 34?
+What Is Rule 34?

 • Documents